All Products

 {"level":"ERROR","timestamp":"2025-09-23T19:11:42+0800","cluster":"yilu-cluster-0728","message":"Failed to connect to database","errorCode":5003}

-Control collection scope with a blacklist
+Filter with a blacklist

-• /home/admin/private*.log: Ignores all files in the /home/admin/ directory that start with "private" and end with ".log".
+• /home/admin/private*.log: Ignores all files in the /home/admin/ directory that start with private and end with .log.

-• app_inner.log: Ignores all files named app_inner.log during collection.
+• app_inner.log: Ignores all files named app_inner.log.

 4. Log categorization